Lycopene: Sources

 Fruits and vegetables that are high in lycopene include autumn olive, gac, tomatoes, watermelon, pink grapefruit, pink guava, papaya, seabuckthorn, wolfberry (goji, a berry relative of tomato), and rosehip.
 Ketchup is a common dietary source of lycopene.
 Although gac (Momordica cochinchinensis Spreng) has the highest content of lycopene of any known fruit or vegetable (multiple times more than tomatoes), tomatoes and tomato-based sauces, juices, and ketchup account for more than 85% of the dietary intake of lycopene for most people.
 The lycopene content of tomatoes depends on variety and increases as the fruit ripens.

 Unlike other fruits and vegetables, where nutritional content such as vitamin C is diminished upon cooking, processing of tomatoes increases the concentration of bioavailable lycopene.
 Lycopene in tomato paste is up to four times more bioavailable than in fresh tomatoes.
 Processed tomato products such as pasteurized tomato juice, soup, sauce, and ketchup contain a higher concentration of bioavailable lycopene compared to raw tomatoes.

 Cooking and crushing tomatoes (as in the canning process) and serving in oil-rich dishes (such as spaghetti sauce or pizza) greatly increases assimilation from the digestive tract into the bloodstream.
 Lycopene is fat-soluble, so the oil is said to help absorption.
 Gac has high lycopene content derived mainly from its seed coats.
-Cara cara navel, and other citrus fruit, such as pink grapefruit, also contain lycopene.
-Some foods that do not appear red also contain lycopene, e.g., asparagus, which contains about 30 μg of lycopene per 100-g serving (0.3 μg/g) and dried parsley and basil, which contain around 3.5–7.0 μg/g of lycopene.
+Cara Cara navel oranges, and other citrus fruit, such as pink grapefruits, also contain lycopene.
+Some foods that do not appear red also contain lycopene, e.g., baked beans.

 When lycopene is used as a food additive (E160d), it is usually obtained from tomatoes.